-By default, append-only file (AOF) persistence is enabled for Tair (Redis OSS-compatible) instances.
-This topic describes how to configure the appendonly parameter to enable or disable AOF persistence.
+By default, append-only file (AOF) is enabled for Tair (Redis OSS-compatible) instances.
+This topic describes how to configure the appendonly parameter to enable or disable AOF.

 Tair (Redis OSS-compatible) provides two data persistence options: AOF persistence and Redis Database (RDB) persistence.
-AOF persistence logs all write operations received by the server, such as SET.
-These operations can then be replayed again at server startup to reconstruct the original dataset.
-If an AOF is larger than required, the AOF is automatically rewritten to reduce its disk usage.
-AOF persistence in Tair (Redis OSS-compatible) works in the same way as that in Redis.
+After AOF persistence is enabled for an instance, the instance logs all write operations received, such as SET.
+If an AOF file is larger than required, the AOF file is automatically rewritten to reduce its disk usage.

 An AOF rewrite is triggered when the size of the AOF exceeds 25% of the instance memory and increases by more than 200% since the most recent rewrite (known as base rewrite).
 For empty instances, the size of the AOF during the base rewrite is 1 byte.